-After listening in on the conversation between the two instruments, the dancers hopped to it and embodied the music, reflecting each instrument's (and, in turn, each dancer's) battle for the spotlight before ultimately realizing they work better together.
+After listening in on the conversation between the two instruments, the dancers hopped to it and embodied the music, reflecting each instrument's (and, in turn, each dancer's) battle for the spotlight.
+Ultimately, the dancers realize they work better together.
 Principals Lucien Postlewaite and Lesley Rausch danced the parts during the show I saw, and they charmed the whole room.
 Both veterans make everything look so effortless, and so they were perfectly cast in a piece that's partly about the rigors of practiced effortlessness.

 PNB owes part of this show's success to the six Corps de Ballet dancers it promoted to the rank of Soloist last Friday.
 Those dancers include Madison Rayn Abeo, Dammiel Cruz-Garrido, Christopher D'Ariano, Christian Poppe, Leah Terada, and Amanda Morgan, who's another trailblazer on stage this week.
 With this promotion, she became the first Black woman soloist in the company's 50-year history.
 All hail.